iojason/linker/README.md

 # Linker
-Linker is part of a free tutorial to help people learn basic web development through building their own landing page similar to [Linktree]
+Linker is part of a free tutorial to help learn basic web development through building your own landing page to link all your social media similar to [Linktree]

 ## How To Use This Tutorial
 `git checkout main` = project intro.